Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/profiles.md

 |  Gateway       |In-Memory |As configured |As configured |
 |  Distributor   |-         |-             |-             |

 In the Lite profile, NServiceBus Host will always use the in-memory persistence.
-In the Integration and Production profiles, the Host verifies if a specific persistence mechanism is provided, e.g. in the endpoint configuration.
+In the Integration and Production profiles, the host verifies if a specific persistence mechanism is provided, e.g., in the endpoint configuration.
 If not specified otherwise, then RavenDB persistence will be used by default.